GenericMappingTools/gmt/doc/rst/source/tutorial/session-1.rst

 **-JM**\ *width*

-To make coastline maps we use :doc:`coast` which automatically will access the GMT coastline, river and border data base derived from the GSHHG database [See *Wessel and Smith*, 1996].
+To make coastline maps we use :doc:`/coast` which automatically will access the GMT coastline, river and border data base derived from the GSHHG database [See *Wessel and Smith*, 1996].
 In addition to the common switches we may need to use some of several coast-specific options: